missionpinball/mpf-docs/displays/widgets/animate_widgets.rst

 the animation.

-These are regular :doc:`MPF events </events/index>` and can be anything—a shot being made, a switch hit, etc. (See the :doc:`/events/events_reference` for a full list of events.
+These are regular :doc:`MPF events </events/index>` and can be anything—a shot being made, a switch hit, etc. (See the :doc:`/events/event_reference` for a full list of events.)

 In most cases, however, you'll probably want to trigger an animation to start playing when the slide is created, so in addition to being able to use any MPF